safakgur/socket-awaitable/Readme.md

 2. Buffer, Offset and Count properties of SocketAsyncEventArgs are exposed as one ArraySegment&lt;byte&gt; property called **Buffer** in SocketAwaitable.
 It's Array property is never null and returns a static, empty array if no buffer is specified.
 SetBuffer also doesn't exist in SocketAwaitable.
 Calling Clear method clears Buffer.

-   Like Buffer, BytesTransferred is also exposed as an ArraySegment&lt;byte&gt; property called **Transferred**, which provides the same array and offset with Buffer but gives the number of the transferred bytes as count.
-Since calling Clear method clears Buffer, it also causes Transferred to return empty.
+   Like Buffer, BytesTransferred is also exposed as an ArraySegment&lt;byte&gt; property called **Transferred**, which provides the same array and offset with the used buffer but gives the number of the transferred bytes as count.
     ```csharp
     private readonly SocketAwaitablePool pool = new SocketAwaitablePool(10000);
     private readonly BufferManager bufferManager = new BufferManager(1024, 10000);